RSS

 • SDN uses all existing equipment, although it introduces qualitatively different principles of its operation and organization of network management.

-• SDN is best suited for creating converged infrastructures.
+• SDN is best suited for converged infrastructures.

-• SDN is a key innovation approach to the development of network architecture.
+• SDN is a key innovative approach to network architecture development.

 • The key consumers of SDN are data centers, operators, corporations.